Tee-ball: History

 The game's origins date back to at least the 1950s, with several people claiming to be the father of the game, and it appears to have been independently invented in several places.
-Albion, Michigan claims to be the earliest place of invention of the sport, in 1956, by Jerome Sacharski.
+Albion, Michigan is the place of invention of the sport, in 1956, by Jerome Sacharski.
 Claude Lewis, director of the Warner Robins, Georgia, Recreation Department, formed a tee-ball league in March 1958, in which 20 children played the first year.
 Lewis designed rules for the new game and mailed the rule books out to recreation departments all over the country and overseas.
 Nevertheless, the city of Starkville, Mississippi, claims to have independently created tee-ball in 1961.
 According to the Starkville Rotary Club's website: "In 1961, when it was apparent that younger children needed some way to participate in the program, Rotarians Clyde Muse and W. W. Littlejohn devised the game of "t-ball [sic]" and added it to the summer baseball program."

 A "Tee Ball" trademark was filed in April of 1971 and subsequently registered in February of 1973 with the United States Patent and Trademark Office by Robert Dayton Hobbs (1924–2006), the pastor of a fundamentalist Christian church he founded in Milton, Florida, and also the organizer in the late 1950s of the first organized youth baseball program in Santa Rosa County, Florida.
 Hobbs's "Tee Ball" trademark was still asserted by Gospel Projects, Inc., of Milton, Florida, at least as of 2009 (last year of publication of their "Tee Ball Baseball Organization Rules").

 Hobbs credited the United States Navy with spreading the game overseas.

 It is estimated that 2.2 million children play tee-ball.

 In the "White House Tee Ball Initiative", U.S. president George W. Bush hosted tee-ball games on the South Lawn of the White House.